de-shyt/CUB_conspects/2-spring2023/Software engineering.md

 We have a dependency tree.
 There is *Top-Down Integration*, when we start testing from top to bottom.
 That is less convenient than *Bottom-Up Integration*:

-For exmaple, we have this fragment of the tree:
+For example, we have this fragment of the tree:

 ```asciiarmor
    B